Simplicity is the Key to Educating Children

-Surely you’ve heard a child say they don’t have time, they’re involved in 3 extracurricular activities and several other things that only “limit” their childhood.
+Surely, you’ve heard a child say they don’t have time, they’re involved in three extracurricular activities and several other things that only “limit” their childhood.

-Childhood is a time to be lived and enjoyed, just like many other times in life.
+Childhood is a time to be experienced and enjoyed, just like many other times in life.
 Childhood is also very important because this is when the majority of their psychological development takes place.

-If they become overwhelmed and start to develop symptoms of stress and depression, they could develop psychological or behavioral disorders in the not-so-distant future.
+If they become overwhelmed and start to develop symptoms of stress and depression, then something is going wrong.
+Plus, they could develop psychological or behavioral disorders in the not-so-distant future.

 Children today are “safe.”
 Their only worries consist of fights with their parents, going to school, and dealing with the list of activities that they’re signed up for.

-All this causes children to grow up quickly, going through their different stages without enjoying it.
-They don’t live their childhood the way they should, which could cause them serious problems that are difficult to solve later on.
+All this causes children to grow up quickly by going through their different stages without enjoying it.
+They don’t experience their childhood the way they should, which could cause them serious problems that are difficult to solve later on.

-To summarize, you could say that this excess is based on 4 fundamental things that cause all these problems when educating children:
+To summarize, you could say that this excess is based on four fundamental things that cause all these problems when educating children:

 - Too many belongings: Our grandparents had hardly anything more than clothing, and with any luck, a toy.
 But now children have everything, which stops children from valuing things the way they should.

 - Too much information: The fact that they are involved in more than one extracurricular activity that occupies a significant amount of time.
-They need to focus on their basic classes and then, perform well in other complementary classes.
 All this information leaves children saturated and unable to process information correctly.

-Childhood can only be lived once.
+Childhood can only be experienced once.
 It’s a time to enjoy, to build friendships, and grow, but much less aggressively in future generations.

 If you already suffer from stress, anxiety, and depression from an early age, what’s going to happen when you’re older?